 Conduct of Research

-§ PI must maintain all relevant documents and recognize that the CPHS staff and applicable regulatory authorities may inspect these records.
+- PI must maintain all relevant documents and recognize that the IRB staff and applicable regulatory authorities may inspect these records.

-§ An investigator administering an investigational drug, agent, or biologic is responsible for the research to be conducted in accordance with the plan of investigation as described in the FDA-approved IND, the signed investigator statement, and the CPHS-approved investigational plan.
+- An investigator administering an investigational test articles (drug, device, or biologic) is responsible for the research to be conducted in accordance with the plan of investigation as described in the FDA-approved IND/IDE, the signed investigator statement, and the CPHS-approved investigational plan.

-§ Responsibility for Control of Drugs – The investigator may not give the investigational drug to any person not authorized under the protocol to receive it.
-The drug, agent, or biologic may only be used in subjects under the investigator’s personal supervision or under the supervision of physicians who are directly responsible to the investigator.
-Additionally, the investigator is required to maintain adequate records of the disposition of the drug, including dates, quantity, and use by subjects.
+- Responsibility for Control of Investigational Test Articles– The investigator may not give the investigational drug to any person not authorized under the protocol to receive it.
+The drug, device, or biologic may only be used in subjects under the investigator’s personal supervision or under the supervision of physicians who are directly responsible to the investigator.
+Additionally, the investigator is required to maintain adequate records of the disposition of the test article, including dates, quantity, and use by subjects.

 Communication with CPHS

-§ The Principal Investigator must obtain CPHS approval before initiating a research project involving human subjects when the research is conducted by or under the direction of any employee of UTHSC-H or the research is conducted using the facilities of any UTHSC-H institution.
+- The Principal Investigator must obtain CPHS approval before initiating a research project involving human subjects when the research is conducted by or under the direction of any employee of UTHealth or the research is conducted using the facilities of any UTHealth institution.

 Reporting Requirements to Sponsor for Industry Sponsored Projects